Matthew C. Hansen

 - Ph.D., English Literature, University of Nebraska-Lincoln, 2005

 - M.Phil., Shakespeare and the Drama to 1642, Oxford University, 1997

 - B.A. with Honors, Washington & Lee University, 1994

 Shakespeare, Renaissance Drama, Renaissance Poetry and Prose, Performance Theory, Scholarship of Teaching & Learning, Scholarship of Engagement

-- Forthcoming: “Shakespeare and Service-Learning” in Creating the Premodern in the Postmodern Classroom, edited by Anna Riehl Bertolet and Carole Levin (under contract at ACMRS).
+- “Shakespeare and Service-Learning” in Creating the Premodern in the Postmodern Classroom, edited by Anna Riehl Bertolet and Carole Levin (Tempe, AZ: ACMRS, 2018).

 - “Shake It Up After-School: Service Learning, Shakespeare, and Performance as Interpretation” in Service Learning and Literary Studies in English, eds.
 Laurie Grobman and Roberta Rosenberg (New York: MLA, 2015).